 Withdrawals.
-Generally, a participant may withdraw at any time up to 100% of the balance of his or her account attributable to after-tax contributions which were previously permitted by the Plan.
+Generally, a participant may withdraw up to 50% of the balance of his or her Voluntary Participant Contribution Account attributable to after-tax contributions, as defined in the Plan document.
 However, the withdrawal must be in an amount of at least \$500.
-No more than one such withdrawal is permitted in any calendar year.
-Active employees who reach age 591⁄2 can elect, once a year, an in-service withdrawal in an amount that must be at least \$1,000 or, if less, 100% of the account balance.